Galactic Rotation Curves from Full-Disk Newtonian Modeling: The Lost and Found Framework: Geometric Considerations in Disk Gravity

-A common first-order dynamical mass estimate in galactic rotation-curve studies is based on the expression:
+A commonly used approximation in galactic dynamics relates the circular velocity to an enclosed mass through the enclosed-mass relation:

-where $M(r)$ is assumed to be the mass enclosed within radius $r$.
-This formulation is widely used in galactic dynamics and is strictly valid under spherical symmetry, where Newton's shell theorem applies \citep{Newton1687,binney2011galactic}.
+where $M(<r)$ is interpreted as the mass enclosed within radius $r$.
+This relation is exact under spherical symmetry, where Newton's shell theorem applies \citep{Newton1687,binney2011galactic}.

-Under spherical symmetry, the gravitational contribution from mass located outside the radius of interest cancels exactly, and only the enclosed mass determines the acceleration.
+Under spherical symmetry, the gravitational contribution from mass located outside the radius of interest cancels exactly.
 This cancellation arises from the balance between the increase in projected area ($\propto r^2$) and the decrease in gravitational force ($\propto 1/r^2$), leading to a net zero contribution from spherical shells.